pablofernandezbonnett/learning/README.md

 When a topic has runnable examples, its `README` should point to the matching lab.

-See `docs/migration-status.md` for migration scope and cleanup rules.
-See `CONTRIBUTING.md` and `LICENSE` for contribution and usage details.
+See `CONTRIBUTING.md` and `LICENSE.md` for contribution and usage details.